iron-lion/HDA4SATL/README.md

 This repository is a work in progress.

 ## Reproducibility
-Main analysis code is stored in a folder named 'hdafor_satl' with a specific header, 'scenario_'.
+Main analysis code is stored in a folder named 'hda_for_satl/' with a header, 'scenario_'.

 You can find part of results here [Master thesis work](https://github.com/nmuttray/het_GZSDA/tree/main).